ABOUT THE DESIGNER

 For many years, I sewed all my clothes, knitted for everyone around me, and offered handmade gifts.
 Over time, my creative process evolved professionally in order to offer my clients personalized creations.
 My first commissions were for children’s rooms when I owned a boutique for children and mothers.
 The breadth of my projects expanded when I became a freelance interior designer.
 I have always had a lot of fun drawing and making window and bed coverings that suited the needs of my clients and their personality.

-When I moved on from my trusty Singer, the one I worked with professionally for many years, it was like I just opened a door on a new world of creativity.
+When I moved on from my trusty Singer, the one I worked with professionally for many years, it was like I just opened a door to a new world of creativity.
 Entering a sewing machine store for the first time in over thirty years made me feel like a child in a candy store.
 I am rapt with wonder when it comes to everything that surrounds textile art, from the infinity of materials and techniques to the remarkable artists that are part of this universe.
 Since, I have received much training in embroidery, quilting, textile art, and surface design.
 This journey has led me to approach textile creation differently and in an ever-evolving way.
 I am thirsty for knowledge and discoveries; certainly, a lifetime won’t be enough to explore everything and have fun.

 I did not choose my medium, it has imposed itself on me.
 Textile art, regardless of the techniques or the fibers used, offers me the possibility to create while manipulating the material.
 It allows me to play with textures, colors, prints, and shapes.
 The shaping of each piece brings me a pleasure that is renewed with every new creation.